Judge Chutkan says Trump’s right to free speech in January 6 case is ‘not absolute’ – KION546

 “You are conflating what your client needs to do to defend himself and what he wants to do politically,” she told him.
 “And what your client does to defend himself has to happen in this courtroom, not on the internet.”

-The special counsel said Thursday it wants the trial to begin on January 2, 2024, a date that Trump rejected in a social media post.
+The special counsel said in Thursday court filings it wants the trial to begin on January 2, 2024, a date that Trump rejected in a social media post.

 This story has been updated with additional developments.